 Always choose a good quality hay product: it should be dry, sweet-smelling and free from grit, dust and mould.
 Speciality feeding hays are also available which provide variety in flavour and nutrients.
 Alfalfa hay can be very rich so should only be fed as an occasional treat.
 Don’t feed your rabbit lawnmower clippings as they ferment quickly and can be extremely harmful to your pet’s digestion.

-What vegetables are safe for rabbits to eat?
+What vegetables can rabbits eat?